Strikers march at South Africa's Marikana mine

 MARIKANA, South Africa (Reuters) - More than 3,000 striking South African miners marched through streets near Lonmin’s Marikana mine on Wednesday, the largest protest at the hot spot since police shot dead 34 of their colleagues last month.

-Police armed with tear gas and assault rifles deployed armored vehicles and helicopters to keep an eye on the stick-waving protesters.
+Police armed with tear gas and assault rifles deployed armored vehicles and helicopters to keep an eye on the stick-waving protestors.

 It was the strongest show of police force since the immediate aftermath of the August 16 shooting, the bloodiest security incident since the end of apartheid in 1994.